madhug-nadig/articles/_posts/2017-02-11-implementing-k-nearest-neighbours-in-parallel-from-scratch.markdown

 </script>

-You can find the entire sample code related to the parallel implementation, [here](https://github.com/madhug-nadig/Parallel-Processing-Nadig/blob/master/K%20Nearest%20Neighbours%20-%20In%20Parallel.py).
+You can find the entire code related to the parallel implementation, [here](https://github.com/madhug-nadig/Parallel-Processing-Nadig/blob/master/K%20Nearest%20Neighbours%20-%20In%20Parallel.py).
 Serial implementation can be found [here](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch/blob/master/K%20Nearest%20Neighbours.py).

 That's it for now, if you have any comments, please leave them below.